How to Choose Between Fiberglass and Resin for Durable, Custom Retail Fixtures

 At Samtop, we specialize in helping brands make the right material choice for their custom retail fixtures, ensuring premium quality, efficiency, and design flexibility.

-🌍 What is Fiberglass?
+🌍 What is Fiberglass in Retail Fixtures?

 Fiberglass is a composite material made by embedding glass fibers in a resin matrix.
 It's known for its strength, durability, and lightweight nature, making it ideal for retail fixtures that need to endure frequent transportation and heavy use in high-traffic environments.